pricingassistant/mrq/README.md

  * **Performance:** Bulk job queueing, easy job profiling
  * **Easy [configuration](http://mrq.readthedocs.org/en/latest/configuration):** Every aspect of MRQ is configurable through command-line flags or a configuration file
  * **Job routing:** Like Celery, jobs can have default queues, timeout and ttl values.
+ * **Builtin scheduler:** Schedule tasks by interval or by time of the day
+ * **Strategies:** Sequential or parallel dequeue order, also a burst mode for one-time or periodic batch jobs.
+ * **Subqueues:** Simple command-line pattern for dequeuing multiple sub queues, using auto discovery from worker side.
  * **Thorough [testing](http://mrq.readthedocs.org/en/latest/tests):** Edge-cases like worker interrupts, Redis failures, ... are tested inside a Docker container.
- * **Builtin scheduler:** Schedule tasks by interval or by time of the day
  * **Greenlet tracing:** See how much time was spent in each greenlet to debug CPU-intensive jobs.
  * **Integrated memory leak debugger:** Track down jobs leaking memory and find the leaks with objgraph.